rpandya1990/slate/source/index.html.md

 }
 ```

-This endpoint patches a specific Orbit.
+This endpoint patches name, description or delete_root for a specific Orbit.

 ### HTTP Request